daormar/debasher/doc/design_doc_webui.md

-Script generation raises an error, and writes no module, for a program that would produce a wrong one: an option both `fromProcessSpec` and a command line option; a fanout family that is a flag, a command line option or taken from the process specifications, whose count option is missing or is not a command line option, whose output is connected, mirrored or uses an option channel other than `none` or `fifo`, or whose input is not connected to a process in
+Script generation raises an error, and writes no module, for a program that would produce a wrong one: an option both `fromProcessSpec` and a command line option; a command line option with an option channel other than `none`; a fanout family that is a flag, a command line option or taken from the process specifications, whose count option is missing or is not a command line option, whose output is connected, mirrored or uses an option channel other than `none` or `fifo`, or whose input is not connected to a process in